The Matthew Bible is the first complete English Bible, and Ruth M Davis is gently it updating for modern readers

 Here is what each of these three men did to make the whole Bible available in English when it was a capital offence to do such work:

 William Tyndale translated the Greek New Testament and some of the Hebrew Old Testament.
-It is certain he translated Jonah (one of his favourite books) and Genesis, Exodus, Leviticus, Numbers, Deuteronomy and Jonah.
-He may have translated about half of the books of the OT (up to 2nd Chronicles?) and/or was working on the rest before he was taken captive, imprisoned and then killed.
-He was garotted (strangled) and his body was burned at the stake.
+It is certain he translated Jonah (one of his favourite books) and Genesis, Exodus, Leviticus, Numbers, Deuteronomy.
+He may have translated about half of the books of the Old Testament (up to 2nd Chronicles?) and / or was working on the rest before he was taken captive, imprisoned and then killed.
+He was garrotted (strangled) and his body was burned at the stake.

 John Rogers compiled the Matthew Bible.
 He brought together:

-- Tyndale’s New Testament and Tyndale’s translation of the OT books Genesis to 2 Chronicles.
+• Tyndale’s New Testament and Tyndale’s translation of the Old Testament books Genesis to 2 Chronicles.

 John Rogers did all this without disclosing the names and identities of his sources, so as to protect them from persecution by government and religious authorities.